Ragebucket/RTK-Server/README.md

    - **IP address:** The IP address found in step 5.8
  5. Run `RetroTK.exe` to play

+(Clients are unable to connect due to patching requests from the server, suggest noting how to disable this server-side)

 ***

 ## 10) Create a GM